Importing & exporting

 Example of logotype file URL: http://www.example.com/company_logo.png

-The logotype file have to be an image of either png, jpg or jpeg filetype to work.
+The logotype file has to be an image of either png, jpg or jpeg filetype to work.